igmmgi/EegFun.jl/docs/src/demos/tf_multitaper.md

 This demo demonstrates time-frequency analysis using the multitaper method for high-quality spectral estimation.

-This demo demonstrates time-frequency analysis using the multitaper method for high-quality spectral estimation.

 ### What is the Multitaper Method?

 The multitaper method improves spectral estimates by averaging across multiple orthogonal tapers (windows):